Achievable logoAchievable logo

 • 200 shares @ $150 = $30,000

-As you can see, stock splits do not affect the overall value of an investor’s position.
-In our example, the investor starts with $30,000 of stock, and subsequently ends with $30,000 of stock.
-However, the number of shares owned increased, and the price per share decreased.
+A stock split doesn’t change the overall value of the investor’s position.
+In this example, the investor starts with $30,000 of stock and ends with $30,000 of stock.
+What changes is the share count (up) and the price per share (down).

 A stockholder owns 300 shares at a current market price of $90 per share.
 The issuer performs a 3:2 stock split.
 What adjustment is made to the investor’s position?